-- 0. In the March 2020 Ordinary Council Meeting, a petition was received from Ms Tracy Destree with 30 signatures from electors requesting that the Council: - 1.
+- 1. In the March 2020 Ordinary Council Meeting, a petition was received from Ms Tracy Destree with 30 signatures from electors requesting that the Council: - 1.
 Investigate the opportunity to redevelop the sump (or a portion thereof) at 76 Canterbury Terrace, East Victoria Park, for use as Public Open Space. - 2.
 Quantify the current drainage requirements of the sump, compared to historical requirements, to determine the best size and design (i.e. could the sump be smaller, allowing more land for public open space). - 3.
 Prepare a concept design for the potential Public Open Space, including revegetation, universally accessible play equipment and seating. - 4.
-Consider an allocation in its 2020/2021 Budget to redevelop the sump (or a portion thereof) at 76 Canterbury Terrace, East Victoria Park as Public Open Space. - 1.
-This was carried in the March 2020 Ordinary Council Meeting as Council Resolution 333/2020. - 2.
+Consider an allocation in its 2020/2021 Budget to redevelop the sump (or a portion thereof) at 76 Canterbury Terrace, East Victoria Park as Public Open Space. - 2.
+This was carried in the March 2020 Ordinary Council Meeting as Council Resolution 333/2020. - 3.
 The Town's Street Improvement, Technical Services.
 Place Planning, Parks, and Property Development and Leasing teams have workshopped the possibilities available at this location.
 It has been determined that the size of the drainage basin in this location cannot be reduced, however an opportunity to improve the area of land between the fence and kerbline exists.

-3. The Town proposes a micro parks project be delivered at this address, as detailed in the Analysis section below.
+4. The Town proposes a micro parks project be delivered at this address, as detailed in the Analysis section below.

-Civic Leadership Strategic outcome Intended public value outcome or impact CL03 - Well thought out and managed projects that are delivered successfully.
-A collaborative approach between the local residents and the Town staff to design and create a micro park will ensure a superior outcome for the community that can be successfully delivered by the Town.
+Civic Leadership Strategic outcome Intended public value outcome or impact A collaborative approach between the local residents and the Town staff to design and create a micro park will ensure a superior outcome for the community that can be successfully delivered by the Town.